vegarant/fastwht/README.md

 repository and compile it yourself or you can download these precompiled binaries:
 [Matlab](http://folk.uio.no/vegarant/fastwht_matlab.zip) and
 [Python](http://folk.uio.no/vegarant/fastwht_python.zip).
 Remember to update your Python and Matlab path after you have complied the code.
 The current release have only been tested on one machine running Arch Linux.

 ## Current release

-The code is currently in a testing stage.
-All corner cases of the code have not yet been tested.
-In particular the Python implementation have not been thoroughly tested.
+The code is currently working, and produce accurate results.
+A large set of test functions have been made to verify the implementation.

 ## Further releases

 In the next version of the code, the developer have planed to implement a more efficient bit reversal algorithm.
 A parallel version of the algorithm will also be considered.

 ## License
 The project is published under GNU General Public License version 3.